louisbrulenaudet/bodyboard/README.md

 npm install -g bodyboard
 ```

-Generate adapter outputs for all supported formats.
+Generate adapter outputs for all supported formats:

 ```bash
 bodyboard create all